Theories Already Proven

 I bought one, and compared it to what the men were carrying.
 I thought I had a match.
 I thought the men were messengers.

-When going through my 7,000+ photos to finish Through the Eyes of a Queen, I found another photo that I’d taken years before.
+When going through my 7,000+ photos to finish the August, 2025 edition of Through the Eyes of a Queen, I found another photo that I’d taken years before.

 Mystery solved?
 Not so fast.
 Had the antique store been right?
 Was what they’d sold me really a message tube?